iogbole/israelo/_posts/2021-03-04-pi-k8s-install-k3s.md

 tags: [containers, raspberry,  pi, cloud-native, kubernetes, IoT, edge ]
 image: https://user-images.githubusercontent.com/2548160/110161490-54e1d080-7de5-11eb-8b73-676ce5b0a9c7.jpg
 date:   2021-03-05 15:01:35 +0300
-excerpt: "This tutorial will be a brief walk through the process of getting K3s Kubernetes up and running on Raspberry Pi - Using Ansible"
+excerpt: "This tutorial will be a brief walk through the process of getting K3s Kubernetes up and running on Raspberry Pi - Using Ansible..."
-permalink: /draft/pi3
+#permalink: /draft/pi3
 ---

 This tutorial will be a brief walk through the process of getting K3s up and running on Raspberry Pi.